Jeltje/adtex/README.md

 ## Installation

-After getting the code via git clone https://github.com/Jeltje/adtex.git, change to the adtex directory and run
+After getting the code via `git clone https://github.com/Jeltje/adtex.git`, change to the adtex directory and run

 ``make``

 This will do the following:
   1. Build a docker image named adtexbuild, on which it will download and install all needed tools in one directory.
-	This step takes a while
+	This step takes a while.
-2. Start the adtexbuild container from the comand line, then copy the build directory from the container to the /runtime directory
+  2. Start the adtexbuild container from the comand line, then copy the build directory from the container to the /runtime directory.
-3. Build the jeltje/adtex container using the built tools This step should take a few minutes
+  3. Build the jeltje/adtex container using the built tools.
-4. Run a test to verify that the container works correctly
+	This step should take a few minutes.

-This two step build process makes it easier to edit the jeltje/adtex 'runtime' container because the necessary programs have all been compiled.
+This two step Docker build process makes it easier to edit the jeltje/adtex 'runtime' container because the necessary programs have all been compiled.

 Test the installed docker container: